-In February 2003, the Alabama State Board of Education approved the reorganization of Enterprise State Junior College with the Ozark Aviation Campus and the Mobile Aviation Center of George C. Wallace Community College - Dothan.
+In February 2003, the Alabama State Board of Education approved the reorganization of Enterprise State Junior College with the Aviation Campus at Ozark and the Aviation Center at Mobile of George C. Wallace Community College - Dothan.
 This created a new comprehensive community college which was named Enterprise-Ozark Community College.

-The Ozark Aviation Campus originated in 1960 as a part of the educational program administered by the Ozark City Board of Education.
+The Aviation Campus at Ozark originated in 1960 as a part of the educational program administered by the Ozark City Board of Education.
 In 1962, the institution's aviation maintenance program was certified by the Federal Aviation Administration.
 By act of the State Legislature in 1963, the institution, which was then known as Alabama Institute of Aviation Technology, was brought under the Alabama State Board of Education as a state vocational trade school.
 In 1970, the institution was accredited by the Commission on Occupational Education Institutions of the Southern Association of Colleges and Schools.
 In 1973, the Alabama State Board of Education changed the name to Alabama Aviation and Technical College, and in 1976, the Board authorized the establishment of an off-campus center in Mobile, Alabama.
 In 1991, the College was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate in applied science degree, and the College's accreditation was reaffirmed in 1997.
 In 1996, the College and its Mobile center were merged with George C. Wallace Community College and the names of the locations were changed to the Aviation Campus and the Aviation Center at Mobile.